-Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance Minimum frequency of measurement of performance indicator Collection Efficiency of Total waste collected by THROMDE and authorized service providers versus the total waste generated within the THROMDE excluding recycling or processing at the generation point.
+Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance Minimum frequency of measurement of performance indicator Collection Efficiency of Municipal solid waste % Total waste collected by THROMDE and authorized service providers versus the total waste generated within the THROMDE excluding recycling or processing at the generation point.
 [Typically, some amount of waste generated is either recycled or reused by the citizen itself.
-This quantity is excluded from the total quantity generated, as reliable estimates will Municipal solid waste % not be available for these.
+This quantity is excluded from the total quantity generated, as reliable estimates will not be available for these.
 Ward Level Quarterly

-SI.
-Data Required for calculation Unit Input data As of 30 June 2014 =[(b/a)100] Department Remarks a) Total waste that is generated and which needs to be collected Tonnes 51 Environment Total waste generated excluding waste processed or recycled at the generation point.
-This would depend on the population of the city, and the composition of economic activities.
-Total quantum of Total waste collected from households, establishments and common collection points.
+Sl.
+Data Required for calculation Unit Input data As of June 2014 =[(b/a)100] Department Remarks a) Total waste that is generated and which needs to be collected Tonnes 51 Environment Total waste generated excluding waste processed or recycled at the generation point.
+This would depend on the population of the city, and the composition of economic activities. b) Total quantum of waste that is collected by the THROMDE or authorized service providers Tonnes 47.3 92.7% Environment Total waste collected from households, establishments and common collection points.
 This should be based on actual weighment of the collected waste.
-Daily Total quantum of waste that is collected by the THROMDE or authorized service generation should be aggregated to calculate the total monthly quantum.
-This should exclude any special drives for waste collection, and waste generated from one- off activities such as demolitions, desilting b) providers Tonnes Refer Note 1 Refer Note 2 Environment canals, etc.
+Daily generation should be aggregated to calculate the total monthly quantum.
+This should exclude any special drives for waste collection, and waste generated from one-off activities such as demolitions, desilting canals, etc.